ralemy/Kata-01-S3/README.md

-# Local-s3-app
+# SAM Kata for S3 Buckets

-This project is a Kata for clean coding with AWS Serverless Application Model.
+This project is a Kata for clean coding with AWS SAM (Serverless Application Model).

 Kata projects have the following requirements at the time of this writing: